Home / Commitment with the future / Quality production /

 Our Commitments

-• Reduce average sugar content by 33% compared to 2018.
+- Reduce average sugar content by 33% compared to 2018.

-• Increase the availability of low-sugar or sugar-free products in our portfolio.
+- Increase the availability of low-sugar or sugar-free products in our portfolio.

 Supply Chain Management

-Sustainable Procurement Plan
+Sustainable Supply Plan

-This initiative, reviewed and approved by senior management, is based on The Coca-Cola Company’s Supplier Guiding Principles and Coca-Cola Andina’s internal policies, such as the “Supplier and Third-Party Code of Ethics,” the “Corporate Procurement Policy,” and the “Coca-Cola Andina Corporate Human Rights Policy.”
+This initiative, reviewed and approved by the company’s senior management, is based on the guidelines established in The Coca-Cola Company’s Supplier Guiding Principles and in Coca-Cola Andina’s internal policies, such as the “Supplier and Third-Party Code of Ethics,” the “Corporate Purchasing Policy,” and the “Corporate Human Rights Policy of Coca-Cola Andina.”

 Supplier Management